ERON MIBO

 I’ve been fortunate to partner with an amazing range of brands through and align my work with causes I care deeply about.

-As well as winning the Rising Star Award at the BIH Spotlight Awards.
+As well as winning the Rising Star Award at the BIH Spotlight Awards and the Best DEI initiative at the Women in Food and Drink Awards, 2026.

 The positive vibes I get when I go to events is really heartwarming and I’ve met some cool people on and offline that i’ve grown great working relationships with.